Hong Kong's democracy 'referendum' likely to rile China's communists

 "Disorder that is too intense for the Hong Kong police to handle could justify deployment of the PLA to restore stability," wrote Hong Kong-based risk consultancy, Steve Vickers and Associates, in a report.
 "Such a scenario is unlikely, but would present a major threat to businesses and to Hong Kong's autonomy and reputation."

-The PLA remains a relatively low-key presence at bases across the territory it inherited from the British but a foreign envoy in the city said the PLA had this year made improvements to facilities and boosted the quality of troops.

-A recent visit to major PLA barracks close to China's border found no unusual activity.

-(Additional reporting by Adam Rose and James Zhang; Editing by Nick Macfie)
+(Additional reporting by Adam Rose and James Zhang; Editing by Nick Macfie and Jeremy Laurence)